 We greatly appreciate the time and effort our learners and partners take, when sharing feedback with us, to help us provide the best learning experience possible by delivering accurate, up to date content.
 Upon completion of an update, or in the event we determine a revision is not required, we reach out to the person who submitted feedback to thank them and to notify them of the status of their request.

-If you have any further questions please feel free to contact [email protected].
+If you have questions, please feel free to contact [email protected].